 \subsection{Adiabatic Quantum Computation}

-In the previous section, we introduced the GM in which a qubits' state is evolved by applying a series of gates on it.
+In the previous section, we introduced the GM in which a qubits' state is evolved by applying a series of gates.
 In such a design, the time evolution is discretized since the different operations are performed at subsequent time instants.
 Quite differently, the Adiabatic approach to quantum computation~\citep{farhi2000quantum} leverages a time-continuous evolution of the qubits' state according to the Schr{\"o}dinger equation~\cite{schrodinger1926quantisierung}.
-Moreover, it does not require nor allow to apply transformations, such as gates, directly on qubits.
-Rather, everything is encoded into a quantum operator, called \textit{Hamiltonian} ($\Ham$), that describes the forces to apply to a given system of qubits to move it into the desired state over time.
+Moreover, it does not require nor allow to apply \h{any} transformations, such as gates, directly on qubits. \h{Instead,} everything is encoded into a quantum operator, called \textit{Hamiltonian} ($\Ham$), that describes the forces to apply to a given system of qubits to move it into the desired state over time.
 However, it is possible to show that these two approaches are polynomially equivalent~\citep{farhi2000quantum,aharonov2008adiabatic} by using the technique introduced in~\citep{lloyd1996universal}.